tmu-nlp/100knock2017/README.md

 ## 100knock2017 (English)
 We will work NLP 100 knockings as the study meeting for the newcomers in 2017.
-Please solve the 10 questions every week.
+Let's solve the 10 questions every week.
 TA and participants review your code.

 If you try this task, please keep the following rules.